Neki/bomberman/README.md

 #### Generate the Visual Studio project with CMake

 Launch C:\Program Files (x86)\CMake 3.0\bin\cmake-gui.exe

 Type in the source code path

 Type in the target directory path

 Add the following entries:
-* CMAKE_PREFIX_PATH (path) C:/Qt/5.3/msvc2013_64/lib/cmake
-* enable_tests (bool) 0
+* Name: `CMAKE_PREFIX_PATH`; Type: `path`; Value: `C:/Qt/5.3/msvc2013_64/lib/cmake`
+* Name: `enable_tests`; Type: `bool`; Value: `0`

-Click on 'Configure'
+Click on 'Configure' => Choose your version of Visual Studio and leave the others parameters

-Click on 'Generate'
+Click on 'Generate'.

 You now have a `.sln` file that can be used in Visual Studio.
-Use Visual Studio to build the project (no further configuration *should* be needed).
+Use Visual Studio to build the projects (no further configuration *should* be needed).

+After building the solution, you'll have 3 executables in your bin/Debug or bin/Release folder.
+If some QT DLLs are missing when you execute these .exe files, you should modify your PATH environment variable and add this path to the others: `C:\Qt\5.3\msvc2013_64\bin`.
+Then the executables should work

 #### Run the tests